BLavery/STM32F407VG-Arduino/README.md

 No bootloader in flash is used.
 Upload modes are STLINK and SERIAL.

 "Serial" is not through the USB connector, but rather must use a USB 3V TTL-uart adapter on UART1 (TX/RX) at PA9 / PA10.
-Reset into bootloader by having Boot1 jumper on (grounded) and pressing the button near the USB connector.
+Reset into bootloader by having __Boot1 jumper on__ (grounded) and pressing the __button near the USB connector__.
 (Schematic says K1.
-Board marking says K2.
+My board marking says K2.
 Oh dear!)

  [<img  src="images/DIY-More-STM32F407VGT6s.png">](images/DIY-More-STM32F407VGT6.png)